-Cyanobacteria -Gloethece membranacea were utilized as feeding substrates in this investigation.
-The Cyanobacteria-Gloethece Membranacea used in the experiment were harvested from the culture that has been growing in the bio-processing laboratory, Chemical Department, Heriot-Watt University.
-Engineering Chlorella used in this study was supplied by Aqua Supplies, London, United Kingdom in powdery form.
+Cyanobacteria - Gloethece membranacea were utilized as feeding substrates in this investigation.
+The Cyanobacteria-Gloethece Membranacea used in the experiment were harvested from the bio-processing Chemical Engineering laboratory, Department, Heriot-Watt University.
+Chlorella used in this study was supplied by Aqua Supplies, London, United Kingdom in powdery form.
 The inoculum used for the experiments was obtained from a food anaerobic digester.
 The inoculum was kept at 4°C before use.
 The cyanobacteria were pre-treated by autoclavation at about 110°C for 10-20 min before anaerobic digestion.